kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/ingress-demo.md

 ![Pods](https://pek3b.qingstor.com/kubesphere-docs/png/20200105180954.png)

 Similarly, when we visit `https://cafe.example.com:{$HTTPS_PORT}/tea`, the back-end Pod of tea-svc  should respond to the request.
-As the following demo shown, the Server name and Server address is corresponding to the Pod `tea-svc-9fukgs-754cbc8b9b-rfhpr`.
+As shown in the following demo, the Server name and Server address is corresponding to the Pod `tea-svc-9fukgs-754cbc8b9b-rfhpr`.

 ```bash
 $ curl --resolve cafe.example.com:30000:192.168.0.54 https://cafe.example.com:30000/tea --insecure